sagemath/trac_to_gh/Issue 7766.md

 Keywords: memory testing

+New issue: Valgrind versions prior to 3.7.0 do not build on any Linux 3.x kernels, so we really need to upgrade it ASAP.

+---
 The optional valgrind-3.1.1 did not build in Fedora 12 x86_64

 reason: glibc-11 is not supported.
 Even in the last released stable valgrind-3.5.0